MastiDev/GuessIt/README.md

 # GuessIt

 ## Description
-With this Simle Discord Bot, you can create games where you have to guess a number between your specified range.
+With this Simple Discord Bot, you can create games where you have to guess a number between your specified range.

 ## Preqrequisites
 1. Node.js v18.7.0 or newer is required.